siyunb/Network-Evolution/README.md

 # Network-Evolution
-There are three project in this repository.
+There are three projects in this repository.
 + Evolution detection in paper citation Network
 + CluBear
 + Bibliometric